Depressurizer/Depressurizer/README.md

 By default, Depressurizer will automatically load and update your profile the next time you launch the program.

+## Depressurizer (Premium) API 🚀
+To resolve issues such as #194 (Internal server error due to scraping speed) and #189 ([REQUEST] Use Steam Database for removed games) a Depressurizer API was built.
+To get access you have to become a [GitHub sponsor](https://github.com/sponsors/mvegter).

+### Advantages
+* When the Steam Store page format changes you will not have to wait for a new Depressurizer release.
+The Depressurizer (Premium) API will take care of the new format without you having to take action;
+* You will not spam the Steam servers anymore, so no more Steam Store timeouts;
+* The API is subject to fair usage, you can use it outside Depressurizer;
+* Improved data for removed games / software / apps.

 ## Manual categorization

 There are several ways to manually modify your games within Depressurizer.